 Disclaimer: Clicking on a product name or the check price button will bring to you to the appropriate Amazon.com (.co.uk, .de, etc) product listing, where you can check the current price, customer reviews and more information about the product or similar products.

-As you can see in the list above, there’s not just one single best gaming monitor, as it all depends on your preferences and budget.
+As you can see in the list above, there’s not just one single best gaming monitor, since it all depends on your preferences and budget.
 Each monitor mentioned is the best monitor in that specific category according to our expert opinion and the pick will be updated on a monthly basis to reflect the latest additions and changes in the monitor and gaming monitor industry.
 We did test the monitors ourselves, we read customer reviews, expert reviews, accumulated ratings and other related things to fully ensure that our selections are the best.

 Best Gaming Monitor 2016 – 1440p IPS 165Hz G-SYNC Gaming Monitor (Editor’s Choice)